cfelton/myhdl/doc/source/manual/conversion_examples.rst

 =========================

-Consider the following MyHDL code for an incrementer module:
+Consider the following MyHDL code for an incrementer module, the instantiation of the incrementer, and finally the conversion call.

-.. testcode:: ex1
+.. testcode:: ex0

     def Inc(count, enable, clock, reset):